 Integrated Pest Management (IPM) Resources

-Helpful IPM resources from various sources
+Helpful IPM resources from various sources.

-This handy schematic highlights some areas of Integrated Pest Management that can be useful to consider as part of an integrated-approach to sustainable arable farming.
+These handy schematic highlights some areas of Integrated Pest Management that can be useful to consider as part of an integrated-approach to sustainable arable farming.
 Click on the image below to open a PDF version.

 AIC / VI Schematic for Horticultural farms